 Caveon Secure Exam Development & Support

 Most security solutions focus on identifying test fraud.
 Secure exam design and development help you prevent it.
 An exam’s design, development process, and even its item types can contribute to its security.
-Secure development can help detect test fraud, prevent and deter test cheating and theft, increase the life span of a test, and rapidly reproduce compromised items when a breach is discovered.
+Secure test development can help detect test fraud, prevent and deter test cheating and theft, increase the life span of a test, and rapidly reproduce compromised items when a breach is discovered.
 An exam can be designed to protect itself.

 - Item Pool Expansion (IPE)